DirtBagXon/hypseus-singe/README.md

 ## Extended arguments

-The follow additional arguments have been added to Hypseus Singe:
+The following additional arguments have been added to Hypseus Singe:

     -keymapfile [Allows specifying an alternate hypinput.ini file] -blend_osd  [Use TTF blending on OSD - for best results use in conjunction with -fullscreen]